Greenslopes, Queensland: Education

-Greenslopes State School is a government primary (Prep-6) school for boys and girls at 559 Logan Road (27.5066°S 153.0498°E).
+Greenslopes State School is a government primary (Prep–6) school for boys and girls at 559 Logan Road (27.5066°S 153.0498°E).
 In 2018, the school had an enrolment of 337 students with 25 teachers (21 full-time equivalent) and 11 non-teaching staff (7 full-time equivalent).

+There are no secondary schools in Greenslopes.
+The nearest government secondary schools are Coorparoo Secondary College in neighbouring Coorparoo to the north-east, Cavendish Road State High School in neighbouring Holland Park to the south-east, and Yeronga State High School in Yeronga to the south-west.